needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-environments.md

 | **Exclude from Selection UI** | Hides the environment from the Environment dropdown menu in the [XR Environment view](xref:arfoundation-simulation-xr-environment-view).  |

 > [!TIP]
-> If you have a base Prefab in your project that serves as the basis for other environments, but should not be used itself, set **Exclude from Selection UI** to `true`.
-When this option is enabled, the Prefab is hidden from the Environment dropdown in the XR Environment view.
+> If you have a base prefab in your project that serves as the basis for other environments, but should not be used itself, set **Exclude from Selection UI** to `true`.
+When this option is enabled, the prefab is hidden from the Environment dropdown in the XR Environment view.

 ## Simulated Tracked Image component

-Add a Simulated Tracked Image component to a GameObject in your XR Simulation environment to designate it as a *simulated tracked image*.
+Add a Simulated Tracked Image component to a GameObject in your XR Simulation environment to designate it as a simulated tracked image.
 Simulated tracked images simulate AR Foundation's [image tracking](xref:arfoundation-image-tracking) feature, and you can [respond to detected images](xref:arfoundation-image-tracking#respond-to-detected-images) in XR Simulation environments the same way that you would on device.

 ![Simulated Tracked Image component](../images/simulated-tracked-image.png)<br/>*Simulated Tracked Image component*